Skip to content

 kubocd package packages/podinfo-p01.yaml

 By default, pushed images may be private.
-To make them accessible for deployment, ensure the image is set to public.
+To allow deployment without extra configuration, ensure the image is public.

-If you prefer to keep the image private, you will need to provide authentication credentials in the Release configuration.
-This will be explained later in the documentation.
+If you keep the image private, you must provide authentication credentials in the Release configuration (explained later).

 Releasing the Application